Title

 Historically, the RFA has released two types of health care facility-specific reports; first, reports shared with the health care facility supplying the data and secondly, reports released to the general public.

-The first type of facility-specific reports included zip code market share, quarterly and year-to-date trends, patient origin and out-migration market share.
+The first type of facility-specific reports include Zip Code Market Share, quarterly and year-to-date trends, Patient Origin, and Out-migration Market Share.
 The DOC endorses the policy that entities supplying data to the RFA should have access to their data.
-This policy attempts to balance the need for confidentiality of the patient and the appropriate confidentiality of health care providers, insurers and facilities with regards to competitive health care information against the open release of data.
+This policy attempts to balance the need for confidentiality of the patient and the appropriate confidentiality of health care providers, insurers, and facilities with regards to competitive health care information against the open release of data.

 1. Reports Approved for Release by the DOC

-The following is a listing of the DOC approved reports for Inpatient Hospitalization, Emergency Department Visits and Ambulatory Surgery Encounters
+The following is a listing of the DOC-approved reports for inpatient hospitalizations, emergency department visits, and ambulatory surgery visits:

 No report will be released if it cannot meet appropriate levels of accuracy as determined by the RFA.
-A third party may not reproduce reports without inclusion comments from affected health care professional and/or facility.
+A third party may not reproduce reports without inclusion of comments from affected health care professionals and/or facilities.

 2. The New Report Review Process

-b.
-Errors in Report Format or Methodology: Upon review of the report, if the health care facilities and/or professionals identify errors or enhancements in format or methodology which the DOC determines to substantially alter the results the RFA will make the necessary modifications within 30 days and provide health care facilities and/or professionals a 14 day review period to submit comments for inclusion in the release.
+2. Errors in Report Format or Methodology: Upon review of the report, if the health care facilities and/or professionals identify errors or enhancements in format or methodology which the DOC determines to substantially alter the results, the RFA will make the necessary modifications within 30 days and provide health care facilities and/or professionals a 14-day review period to submit comments for inclusion in the release.
 After making the necessary adjustments, the RFA will provide the reports including the health care facilities’ and/or professionals’ comments to the DOC for approval and release.
 Subsequent releases of these reports will be subject to the Previously Approved Report Review Process.

 3. Previously Approved Report Review Process